-I was just about to leave my bedroom.
-I picked up the framed photograph that my father had taken of Jane standing smiling at me the night we stopped at my house.
-I continually regretted losing her to Bob but thought that I would probably never see her again.
-I had many friends in the RAF, but after I left the service I realised how lonely my life was.
-Both my brothers and my parents were now living in Australia.
-Although my family were constantly trying to persuade me to join them, I never felt any desire to do so.
+Terry was just about to leave his bedroom.
+He picked up the framed photograph that his father had taken of Jane standing smiling at him the night they stopped at his house.
+He had always admired that photograph; how his father had perfectly captured that wonderful smile that lit up the whole of her pretty face.
+He continually regretted losing her to Bob and thought that he would probably never see her again.
+He had many friends in the RAF, but after he left the service he realised how lonely his life was.
+Both his brothers and his parents were now living in Australia.
+Although his family were constantly trying to persuade him to join them, he never felt any desire to do so.

-I dated a few girls since Jane, some I liked more than others, but I never seemed to experience the same feelings that I got when I was in Jane's company.
-I knew that I could have got her back, and I thought that was perhaps what she had wanted, but I hadn't done what we both wanted, and that was the biggest regret of all.
-Why did I just give up?
-Why did I allow my jealous thoughts to interfere with my desire to spend my life with the most wonderful woman a man could wish for?
-I often thought about her, thinking how it might have been and knowing it was my stupid opinions of marriage that had put doubts into her mind in the first place.
-I would often fall into a deep depression, tormenting myself and wishing I had done things differently.
-Craving the past and playing the same batch of records repeatedly, records that reminded me of my times with her.
+He dated a few girls since Jane, some he liked more than others, but he never seemed to experience the same feelings that he got when he was in Jane's company.
+He knew that he could have got her back, and he thought that was perhaps what she had wanted, but he hadn't done what they both wanted, and that was the biggest regret of all.
+Why did he just give up?
+Why did he allow his jealous thoughts to interfere with his desire to spend his life with the most wonderful woman a man could wish for?
+He often thought about her, thinking how it might have been and knowing it was his stupid opinions of marriage that had put doubts into her mind in the first place.
+He would often fall into a deep depression, tormenting himself and wishing he had done things differently.
+Craving the past and playing the same batch of records repeatedly, records that reminded him of his times with her.

-Brian was waiting for me in the bar, but he had arranged to meet up his wife Marion at the bingo hall and only had time for a quick drink.
-He was trying to arrange a date between me and one of Marion's friends.
+Brian was waiting for him in the bar, but he had arranged to meet up his wife Marion at the bingo hall and only had time for a quick drink.
+He was trying to arrange a date between Terry and one of Marion's friends.